Veeit/testFlight-CMS/readme.md

 # This is an moderen CMS!

-jes it is an CMS, an real cms!
+yes it is an CMS, an real cms!